baweaver/VintageEx/README.rst

 .. _Vintage: http://www.sublimetext.com/docs/2/vintage.html

-VintageEx extends the vi-like functionality provided py Vintage by adding a command-line mode that tries to remain close to Vim's.
+VintageEx extends the vi-like functionality provided by Vintage by adding a command-line mode that tries to remain close to Vim's.

 Also, because VintageEx uses commands in the Vintage package, this package